--cooperation in arts and culture;

--sport events (tournaments, festivities);

--cultivation of traditions of minorities, promotion of trust an intercultural dialogue;

--social integration of the youth and promotion of inter-generational solidarity.
+- -cooperation in arts and culture; - -sport events (tournaments, festivities); - -cultivation of traditions of minorities, promotion of trust an intercultural dialogue; - -social integration of the youth and promotion of inter-generational solidarity.

-Actions to be supported in open call supporting scheme, inter alia: -setting up and implementation of cooperation agreements of civil organisations; -organisation of various events with involvement of the target groups and the general public; -development of offline and online publications.
+-setting up and implementation of cooperation agreements of civil organisations;

+-organisation of various events with involvement of the target groups and the general public;

+-development of offline and online publications.

-Most important principles for the selection criteria, inter alia, are: -relevance of cooperation topic for the border area; -sustainability of cooperation beyond the project's closure; -the scale of involvement of new partners in CBC activities.
+Most important principles for the selection criteria, inter alia, are:

+-relevance of cooperation topic for the border area;

+-sustainability of cooperation beyond the project's closure;

+-the scale of involvement of new partners in CBC activities.